YaoGroup/ServerMantaince/README.md

 > An extended version of the above tf24 environemnt, with packages like tensorflow_probability .etc

 :::info
-Both two environemnts are still minimal, we plan to add more packages/settings into these via user reflection.
+These environemnts are still minimal, we plan to add more packages/settings into these via user reflection.
 So please let Ray/Yao knows what's missing and should be added.
 :::